anymoto/multiplication_table/README.md

 The program accepts an argument that indicates the prime numbers to get (N).
 In this case is 8 but you can specify any number greater than zero.
-If N is not present or it's not an integer, it will get the first 10 prime numbers.
+If N is not present, it's not an integer or it's less than 1, it will get the first 10 prime numbers.

 As a result, a multiplication table will be printed out.
 Like this: